xinghua-qu/xinghua-qu.github.io/_pages/about.md

 Recent News
 ======
-- One paper accepted by IJCAI-2023 with title "AudioQR: Deep Neural Audio Watermarks For QR Code" (acceptance rate 20%).
+- One paper accepted by IJCAI-2023 with the title "AudioQR: Deep Neural Audio Watermarks For QR Code" (acceptance rate 20%).
-- One paper accepted by SIGIR-2023 with title "Towards Building Voice-based Conversational RecommenderSystems: Datasets, Potential Solutions, and Prospects".
+- One paper accepted by SIGIR-2023 with the title "Towards Building Voice-based Conversational RecommenderSystems: Datasets, Potential Solutions, and Prospects".
 - One paper entitled "DaisyRec 2.0: Benchmarking Recommendation for Rigorous Evaluation" has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI, IF=24.31).
 - Invited as program committee member of KDD-2023.
 - One paper entitled "Dynamic Transfer Gaussian Process Regression" has been accepted as a full paper by [CIKM-2022].